-Yes, you can move jobs from Compute Canada to UBC ARC Sockeye by translating submission scripts from Slurm to PBS Pro Community Edition.
+Yes, you can move jobs from Compute Canada to UBC ARC Sockeye by translating submission scripts from Slurm to OpenPBS.
 Submitting and managing jobs on UBC ARC Sockeye are similar to the procedures on Compute Canada.

 Yes.
 The UBC ARC Sockeye storage subsystems are redundant and resilient to failures.